-Preliminary Review
+Preliminary Review Requirements

 The Preliminary submittal will reflect the development stage of an architect's/designer's design.
 This important step in the Review Process allows revision and responses to the comments and requests received from the ARC at the Draft Review.
 Unless an additional detail page is required, the schematic drawings should consist of approximately seven to nine pages, depending upon the number of floor levels proposed.
 Any additional drawings, beyond what is required, may be included only in the emailed PDF copy.
+Please use the following as a checklist prior to submittal.

-A Preliminary Review submittal has the following requirements:
+A Preliminary Review submittal has the following requirements.

 - 1. The Review Application for New Construction and the completed Architectural Questionnaire. - 2.
-The Review Fee was previously paid with the Draft submittal.

-- 3. A survey that must be signed and sealed by a registered North Carolina surveyor at a scale of 1" = 10'and must provide: - a. property lines with dimensions and bearings - b. existing contours at one-foot maximum intervals, each indicating elevation above sea level - c. existing tree location of every tree with a minimum caliper of 3 inches in diameter measured 48" along the trunk from ground level and clustered growth vegetation 2 square feet or more at ground level, regardless of branching habits or diameter of the branches - d. a north arrow - e. setback limits - f. the survey must include the required sightline setback calculations for oceanfront properties (see Sightline Setback requirements page 129) - g. survey must be dated 2 years or less from the date of the submittal. - h. identify any existing underground gas tanks - i. identify base flood elevations, and if applicable, 404 wetlands and CAMA lines
+The Review Fee was previously paid with the Draft submittal. - 3.
+A survey that must be signed and sealed by a registered North Carolina surveyor at a scale of 1" = 10'and must provide: A signed and sealed survey by a registered North Carolina surveyor at a scale of 1" = 10' and must provide: - a. property lines with dimensions and bearings - b. existing contours at one-foot maximum intervals, each indicating elevation above sea level - c. existing tree location of every tree with a minimum caliper of 3" inches in diameter measured 48" along the trunk from ground level and clustered growth vegetation 2 sq. ft. square feet or more at ground level, regardless of branching habits or diameter of the branches - d. a north arrow - e. setback limits - f. the survey must include the required sightline setback calculations for oceanfront properties (see item 4 under Setback Requirements Sightline Setback requirements page 129) - g. survey must be dated 2 years or less from the date of the submittal. - h. identify any existing underground gas tanks - i. identify base flood elevations, and if applicable, 404 wetlands and CAMA lines